run2bizdocs/documentation/pt-br/docs/builder/advanced-options/service-integration-flow.md

 ## Ações

-Por meio deste menu, é possível cadastrar as ações que serão executadas no workflow.
+Por meio deste menu, é possível cadastrar as ações que serão executadas no tracker.

 As ações são baseadas em scripts programados na linguagem Rhino.